Job cuts are putting more strain on employees leading to less retention. Here’s some proven strategies to improve productivity in the workplace.

 I nearly fell off my chair earlier this year when an industry colleague told me that his board had directed that they shut down a Product Lifecycle Management system.
 They were to return to working on spreadsheets because the cost of software maintenance was too high and the adoption had been too slow.
 Spreadsheets!?!
 And how, pray tell, will those be data mined for insights when the market shifts or another force majeure or Act of God presents itself?

-I’ll never forgot my conversation with one CIO who told me it was her job to protect the existing brittle legacy systems.
+I’ll never forget my conversation with one CIO who told me it was her job to protect the existing brittle legacy systems.
 Protect!?
 How about replace?
 Today’s retailer must be agile in these times of uncertainty.
 They should not be fixed and inflexible, held hostage by cobbled together technology that the vendor hasn’t supported in years.

 Remember Lotus Notes?
 Yes ladies and gentlemen, some IT departments are STILL coddling that!